linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

 ### 12.02.2023 (announcement Linkspreed AI)
+- 🔥We're making progress on our multi-voice assistant app! 💻
+- Say goodbye to the hassle of switching between different virtual assistants.
+- With our app, you can manage all your tasks with ease, all in one place! #InnovativeAI #VoiceAssistant #StayTuned 🤖

+### 12.02.2023 (announcement Linkspreed AI)
 - 🚀Exciting news!
 We're now developing a 2nd voice assistant app that lets you connect your own personal #AimyboxAssistant or share it with other users.
 - Get ready to revolutionize the way you interact with technology!🔥 #InnovativeAI #VoiceAssistant #StayTuned 🤖